 Social media generates the lead.
 Your BDC closes it.
 Those two things have to work together, or you’re spending money on top-of-funnel activity that never converts.

 Willowood’s BDC operates 14 hours a day, 8am to 10pm ET, handling inbound leads from social campaigns in real time.
 Our set rate runs 35%, show rate 65%, and overall closing rate 15%.
 Those aren’t projections.
-That’s what our dealer partners are seeing on the ground.
+That’s what our dealer partners are seeing on the ground right now.

-Response time matters enormously.
-A lead that waits two hours for a callback loses interest.
+Response time is everything.
+A lead that waits two hours loses interest.
 A lead that gets a call in four minutes stays warm.
 Your social strategy is only as strong as the follow-up system behind it.

 What Real Results Look Like

-Here’s the part dealers actually want to know.
+Here’s what dealers actually want to know.
 What does this produce?

-Packages start at $4,995, and Willowood carries Meta Certified Partnership status, which means our team has direct access to platform support and beta features most agencies never see.
+Packages start with demo-call pricing.
+Willowood carries Meta Certified Partnership status, which means direct access to platform support and beta features most agencies never touch.

 Everything dealerships ask us about automotive social media marketing.